algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 During development, the project may encounter a range of risks, including technical limitations, resource constraints, and scheduling issues.
 To address these proactively, the team has outlined the following mitigation strategies:

 1. **Technical Limitations**: Challenges related to Bubble’s no-code capabilities or integration restrictions may arise.
 To mitigate this, the team will perform in-depth research, utilize online documentation and forums, and consult experts when necessary to find workarounds and solutions.
 2. **Resource Availability**: Limited access to certain Bubble features or external dependencies could hinder development.
-The team will manage this risk by collaborating closely with stakeholders, prioritizing essential features, and seeking external support or workarounds when needed.
+The team will manage this risk by collaborating closely with intermarché's stakeholders, prioritizing essential features, and seeking external support or workarounds when needed.
 3. **Timeline Delays**: Unexpected setbacks such as technical hurdles, evolving requirements, or limited team availability may delay progress.
 To reduce this risk, the team will maintain clear communication, monitor project milestones, and revise schedules as necessary to stay aligned with delivery goals.
+To learn more about the project management, check the "management" folder on our github page.

 By identifying these potential risks early and planning responsive mitigation strategies, the team aims to reduce disruptions and ensure the project stays on track for a successful and timely completion.